rhodyprog4ds/BrownFall21/assignments/07-decision-tree.md

   - classification (2)
 * - use multiple metrics evaluate performance
   - evaluate (2)
-* - interpret how decisions impact model performance
+* - interpret how decisions (test/train size, model parameters) impact model performance
   - evaluate (2)
 * - interpret the classifier performance in the context of the dataset
   - process (2)